 - Identify the source of the problem using available data and analytical tools to isolate the defective component.
 This could involve isolating components and evaluating their circuit parameters or isolating the circuits by a group when dealing with a complicated circuit.

 - Verify the repair after completion.
 Once the repair has been performed, start the system to ensure it now runs as required.
 This is important because there may have been other underlying problems.
 For example, there may be an issue with a circuit causing a fuse to blow (such as a shorted electrical connection).
 If this is the case, additional troubleshooting will be required.

 - Perform root cause analysis to determine what really caused the problem.
-Since one of the objectives of troubleshooting is to ensure the problem doesn’t reoccur, it is important to determine what really caused the malfunction and take action to ensure a permanent solution is found.
+Since one of the objectives of troubleshooting is to ensure the problem doesn't reoccur, it is crucial to determine what really caused the malfunction and take action to provide a permanent solution.

 As you begin your troubleshooting, it may feel that it takes more time to go through a full process.
-But, in the end, it will save time when you are able to isolate entire components from the process.
+But, in the end, it will save time when you can isolate entire components from the process.
 If troubleshooting becomes too frustrating, ask for help.
 Sometimes bringing in a fresh set of eyes can more quickly uncover what you have been missing.
-Even if your objective is to pull in an outside resource, following your own troubleshooting plan will speed the process because you will be able to provide the detailed information to those you contract to help.
+Even if your objective is to pull in an outside resource, following your troubleshooting plan will speed the process because you can provide detailed information to those you contract to help.

 Troubleshooting an electrical system fault can be a challenging but ultimately rewarding task.
 It's exciting to see your efforts work out.
 Good Luck!

 Brian Olsen, Control Systems Developer II

 This article was originally published May 24, 2017, and was reviewed and updated on April 25, 2022.